ashik-maybe/fedora-postsetup/README.md

 # scripts to run after a fresh fedora workstation installation

+> At the very 1st boot, after installation; `Enable Third-Party Repositories`

 ### fyi

 if you don't have external or internal AMD / Nvidia; remove them first, no point in upgrading unneeded packages;